Nolan Investigates: LGBT+ organizations

 Human rights campaigner Peter Tatchell stated his support for Stonewall in response to the podcast, saying that an "insignificant minority" were attacking Stonewall because that minority has "hostility to trans inclusion".
 He also said that the Diversity Champions program had helped in reducing "workplace discrimination, harassment and invisibility of LGBT+ employees".
 The spokesperson for the transgender youth charity Mermaids condemned the podcast and claimed that it was an attempt to "silence and undermine the integrity of organisations which stand up for LGBTQIA+ rights".
 The CEO of the Terrence Higgins Trust, Ian Green, compared this type of attack on Stonewall and trans people in general to the actions in the '80s and '90s against gay people by the creation of Section 28.
 The chief executive of the LGBT+ youth charity Just Like Us, Dominic Arnall, said that they were "proud" to stand with Stonewall in the wake of the podcast and that it is important to now "stand strong behind values that include rather than exclude", particularly in support of trans individuals as they remain the "most marginalised in our communities".

 Awards

-The podcast Nolan Investigates was nominated for 2 Audio and Radio Industry Awards (ARIAs) in 2022: the Creative Innovation Award and the Impact Award.
-In some places it was reported as being nominated for 4, based on a line in a statement which reads: "Stephen Nolan’s work has been nominated in four categories".
-However, the podcast was only nominated for 2, and the additional 2 refer to The Nolan Show being nominated for Best Local Radio Show, and Stephen Nolan himself being nominated for Best Speech Presenter.
+The podcast was nominated for 2 Audio and Radio Industry Awards (ARIAs) in 2022.
 In the wake of these nominations, a letter signed by 166 audio professionals was presented to the Radio Academy, expressing concerns of transphobia.
 The Radio Academy did not rescind any nominations.
 Nolan Investigates did not win either of the 2 awards.